messageformat/messageformat/docs/guide.md

 This guide aims to provide an introduction to ICU MessageFormat syntax, as supported by this project.

-Each of the sample messages is shown first as MessageFormat source, and then with a JS result.
+Each of the sample messages is shown first as ICU MessageFormat source, and then with a JS result.
 Except where otherwise specified, the `msg` function may be determined as follows:

 ```js